-Daily Affirmations: It’s Gonna be Alright
+Daily Affirmations: It’s Gonna Be Alright

-Guess what, not all daily affirmations need to be or are going to be all “Rah!
+I’ve had to very quickly get back to what I know before I lose my peace.
+And getting back to what I know is daily affirmations.
+But guess what, not all daily affirmations need to be or are going to be all “Rah!
 Rah!
 Let’s go get this thing called life!”
 Sometimes…many times, our daily affirmations are going to be just enough to get us to make the next step and then the next, and then the next and so on…And that’s ok.
 Really life is more a matter of steps than giant “Rah!
 Rah!” leaps and bounds isn’t?